 Mary Antonia Wood PhD, is Co-Chair of the Engaged Humanities and Creative Life program, and the owner of Talisman Creative Mentoring, a practice that supports artists and creators of all types.
 Through one-on-one consultations, group workshops and classes, Wood assists creative individuals who desire a stronger and more authentic connection to the deepest archetypal sources of creativity.
 Wood has been a visual artist for over twenty years, working in a variety of media.
 Her work has been featured in numerous solo and group exhibitions and has been collected by both public institutions and individuals.
 In addition, she has collaborated with writers and artists on public art commissions.
 Wood received her doctorate in Mythological Studies from Pacifica Graduate Institute where her thesis was entitled, “The Archetypal Artist: Re-imagining Artistic Expression at the Crossroads of Fate and Free Will.”
 Wood is currently at work on a book for Routledge based on her doctoral and post-doctoral research on the archetypal forces that shape a creative life.

 This program will be hosted Online

-To obtain a refund on your registration fee or housing, please email email@example.com.
+To obtain a refund on your registration fee, please email email@example.com.
 Full refunds will be provided up to 10 days prior to an event.
 Cancellations made after this time will receive a 50% refund.
 There is no refund for cancellations made on the day of your scheduled arrival.

 Disability Service On Campus: